RaphaelNagato/Feed-Reader/README.md

 # Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## How to run this program

+* First and Foremost, to run this program, you need to download or clone this git repository.

+* Then open the `index.html` file and run it in your browser, a page should load showing you the page and the the Jasmine specs at the bottom.

+* The `js/app.js` file contains the functionality of the web app while the `jasmine/spec/feedreader.js` file contains the test      suites,the css folders contains the styling used for the web app.

+* `Jasmine 3.3.0` was used for the testing.

+* comments are included in the `feedreader.js` file to explain the functionalities of the tests.